ManticoreGamesInc/platform-documentation/src/api/contexts.md

 - Scripts can spawn objects inside a static context.
 - Scripts run on both the server and the client.
 - Useful for things reproduced easily on the client and server with minimal data (procedurally generated maps).
     - Send a single networked value to synchronize the server and client's random number generators.
+Avoid using `math.random` for this purpose as this is shared by all scripts and contexts and will not generate the same sequence of numbers per client.
+See [RandomStream](../api/randomstream.md)
     - Saves hundreds of transforms being sent from the server to every client.

 ### Local Context